SystemSpace/Compendium/compendium.rst

 What is medicine like in LFE?
   There are different medicines and surgeons for different species, but a lot of species have stuff in common so a few things can be used on multiple species.
 AI are often used, but a lot of things are still done by hand!

+What kinds of diseases/illnesses exist in LFE?
+  A lot, and they're not fun.
+Sadly diseases evolve too.
+There are a lot of soul-based/mental illnesses, brain issues, bodily stuff being a little less common.

 Does LFE have stimulants?
   Coffee is a lot like konhya in LFE, so I guess it'll do.